 - Reading knowledge of one or more languages other than English

-Salary and Rank: This is a continuing track Academic Professional position; Associate/Full Librarian and salary dependent upon experience.
+Salary and Rank: This is a continuing appointment track Academic Professional position; Assistant/Associate and salary dependent upon experience.

-Application Procedures: Application packet consists of a cover letter, comprehensive vita or resume, and names, addresses, phone numbers and email addresses of 3 recent professional references.
+Application Procedures: Application packet consists of a cover letter, comprehensive vita or resume, and names, addresses, phone numbers, and email addresses of 3 recent professional references.
 The application should be sent as a single (one) complete electronic file to Lillie Johnson.
-Questions about the position should be directed to Associate University Librarian for Collections and Strategy Lorrie McAllister.
+Questions about the position and search should be directed to Sharon C. Smith, Head of Distinctive Collections.

 Other Information: Hiring is contingent upon eligibility to work in the United States.
 A background check is required for employment.
 For more information regarding ASU, visit our website: www.asu.edu.
-For more information about the Phoenix metropolitan area, please visit www.visitarizona.com.
+For the Tempe and/or Phoenix area, please visit www.visitarizona.com.

 Arizona State University is a VEVRAA Federal Contractor and Equal Opportunity/Affirmative Action employer.
 Women and minorities are welcomed and encouraged to apply.